• Blog

 And so I see how the church is doing good within the system, but there are major flaws with the system.

-3. Matt Algren says
+Matt Algren

 Several years ago my church (Midwestern small city) opened a food pantry, and while there are many statistics I could point at to gauge our success (served per month, new served per month, pounds bought, etc), I'm most proud of a factor that you'll never see on a spreadsheet.